davesmiths/isIE/readme.md

 How it works
 ------------

+isIE creates two variables:
+* isIE: The browser major version number
+* isIEmode: The compatibility mode major version number

-Makes use of [Conditional Compilation](http://msdn.microsoft.com/en-us/library/121hztk3%28v=vs.94%29.aspx), which could roughly translate as IE conditional comments in JavaScript.
+isIE is calculated using [Conditional Compilation](http://msdn.microsoft.com/en-us/library/121hztk3%28v=vs.94%29.aspx), which could roughly translate as IE conditional comments in JavaScript.
 The key of which is @_jscript_version, a variable providing a version number which can be used to identify IE versions, see [Conditional Comments in JScript](http://en.wikipedia.org/wiki/Conditional_comment#Conditional_comments_in_JScript).

-The variable isIE is outputted by the script.
-By default this is false, so all non-IE browsers will get isIE = false.
+By default isIE is false, so all non-IE browsers get false.
 Only browsers that know Conditional Compilation comments set isIE to something else.

 When IE is detected isIE is set to the major version number, for example IE 10 will set isIE = 10.
-The only exception to this is for all IE less than 6 which sets isIE = 5.
+The only exception to this is for all IE lte 5.5 which sets isIE = 5.

+In testing I found that isIE gives the browser version even if the compatibility mode is changed (in IE 10, 9 and 8), for example if IE 10 is used in IE 7 mode, then IE 10 will be the detected version.
+Hence isIEmode is also created as knowing both may be useful.

+isIEmode is calcaulated using the proprietry object document.documentMode.
+By default this is set to isIE and overridden with the compatibility mode major version number when document.documentMode exists.

 Seen elsewhere
 --------------